rrthomas/lrexlib/doc/readme.rst

 ------------

-`This archive`_ contains the **lrexlib** regular expression library for Lua_ 5.0 and 5.1.
+`This archive`_ contains the **lrexlib** regular expression library for Lua_ 5.1.
 The Makefile provided builds it into shared libraries called rex_posix.so and rex_pcre.so, which can be used with `require`.

 **Lrexlib** is copyright Reuben Thomas 2000-2006